Monte Ne: Theme song

+Business development and resort operations

-In April, Harvey began seeking industries to move to Monte Ne, but few actually did.
+Harvey tried to get businesses to move to Monte Ne, but few actually did.
 Monte Ne's small downtown area had at one time a general store, a livery stable, a gristmill, and a post office.
-The general store also served as a host for school plays and as a Masonic Lodge.

 Harvey issued his own money, or scrip, which was accepted and used as cash in and around Monte Ne.
 Scrip was a way of financing his mercantile without requiring operating capital.
 Harvey would purchase items with the scrip and promised to redeem it within 30 days.
 If the item did not sell, the scrip had no value.

-Also in downtown was the Bank of Monte Ne.
-It was organized by Harvey in 1905 and the building was designed, like many buildings in Monte Ne, by A. O. Clarke.
-The two-story, 50 by 70 ft (15 by 21 m) building (usually referred to as the "Bank Block") included the bank and a store room on the main floor, as well as a lodge room and offices on the second floor.
+In 1905 Harvey established the Bank of Monte Ne.
+He again turned to architect A.O.
+Clarke.
+He designed a two-story, 50 by 70 ft building (usually referred to as the "Bank Block") including the bank and a store room on the main floor, as well as a lodge room and offices on the second floor.
 The building was across the street from the post office.
-The Interstate Bankers' Summer Club held their 1906 meeting there and the local Odd Fellows lodge were among the groups who used the upstairs offices.
-Harvey sold stock in the bank for $15 a share.
-The bank lasted until 1914.
-Depositors and lenders were paid off and any other funds were transferred to a bank in Rogers.
+The bank operated until 1914, when depositors and lenders were paid off and any other funds were transferred to a bank in Rogers.

 To help attract tourists, Harvey often brought in musicians and hosted dances and other events to give Monte Ne a constant festive atmosphere.
 He used the Monte Ne Herald, run by his son Tom, to promote these events.
 The newspaper only lasted until 1905, probably due to financial troubles and Harvey's publication of personal attacks.
 There were sporting events in Monte Ne such as tennis, croquet, and fox hunting.
-Monte Ne also had the first golf course, which was built sometime before 1909.
+A golf course was built sometime before 1909.

 Harvey's difficult-to-please nature often ended up driving away more people than it attracted.
-Harvey had a lights-out at 10 p.m. policy, and would cut the main electricity to the town if the policy was disobeyed, prompting disgruntled guests to leave prematurely.
+Harvey had a lights-out at 10 p.m. policy, and at least once he cut the main electricity to the town in order to enforce his curfew.
+Disgruntled guests left the next day.
 He was also criticized for holding events on Sunday and for banning children and people who were ill from the resort.